Stoned-KING/RPS/README.md

 **License:**

-This project is licensed under the [LICENSE_NAME] License - see the [LICENSE] file for details.
+This project is licensed under the NONE License - see the LICENSE file for details.